Apple doing China’s bidding

 The irony, of course, is that Stewart gained fame and fortune by making fun of politics and politicians.
 But, given Apple’s history of kowtowing to China, he should have known his goose was cooked.

-I mean, China got movie star John Cena to issue a groveling apology, in Chinese no less.
-And all he did was state the generally recognized fact that Taiwan is a country.
+China got movie star John Cena to issue a groveling apology — in Chinese, no less.
+And his crime was simply stating the generally recognized fact that Taiwan is a country.

-Here comes Stewart pitching a series on Apple TV, highlighting facts about the snowflake authoritarian state China has become.
+Now here comes Stewart, pitching a series on Apple TV, highlighting facts about the snowflake authoritarian state China has become.
 Imagine the wrath that would trigger.

-But this episode reinforces my clarion call for all Western countries to decouple their economies from dependence on access to China’s.
+But this episode reinforces the iPINIONS clarion call for all Western countries to decouple their economies from dependence on access to China’s.